BH946/spring-second-roadmap/TEST.md

 7. Accept the terms and skip the recovery resource page.

 **Note:** Do not click **End Lab** unless you have finished the lab or want to restart it.
 This clears your work and removes the project.

-After you complete the initial sign-in steps, the project dashboard appears.

 ### Activate Google Cloud Shell